jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   The recommendation is that
   your organization define the regular application of manual security activities.
+  For example,
+  it could be agreed upon to conduct regular penetration tests.

 - **Measuring performance and progress:**
   Measurement is part of the proper implementation of DevSecOps.